 Helping a Child with Anxiety Disorder

-Anxiety is never an easy problem to deal with, regardless of age.
+Anxiety is never an easy problem to deal with, regardless of the person’s age.
 But it can be even more difficult when children are affected.
 For the parents, it may be difficult to understand why a child may be feeling anxious.
 The problem may even be misconstrued for something else.

 Anxiety disorders are common among children.
 But, often parents fail to detect them.
 As a result, they commonly go untreated for a long time, even when there are effective interventions.
-Parents should ideally seek help when worry or avoidance behavior keeps a child from functioning well.
+Parents should ideally seek help when worry or avoidance behavior keeps a child from normal functioning.

-The fact that parents often misunderstand anxiety disorders in their children and so fail to help get right treatment was emphasized in a recent report by researchers at the Child Mind Institute, New York.
-According to the 2018 Children’s Mental Health Report, symptoms of the issue may be taken as signs of other things.
+The fact that parents often misunderstand anxiety disorders in their children and fail to help get was emphasized in a recent report by researchers at the Child Mind Institute, New York.
+According to the 2018 Children’s Mental Health Report, symptoms of anxiety disorder may be taken as signs of other things.

 Another challenge is that when some parents realize their children have an anxiety disorder they erroneously assume it’s something they will get over with time.

-“To me, anxiety is one of the most under-recognized or under-treated conditions of childhood and adolescence,” Kathleen Merikangas, head of National Institute of Mental Health’s Genetic Epidemiology Research Branch and lead investigator, said.
+“To me, anxiety is one of the most under-recognized or under-treated conditions of childhood and adolescence,” Kathleen Merikangas, head of the National Institute of Mental Health’s Genetic Epidemiology Research Branch and lead investigator, said.

-According to her, the tendency for anxiety to not come with attention or developmental issues in some children affected can cause such to be missed.
+According to her, the tendency for anxiety which does not come with attention or developmental issues in some children can lead to a missed diagnosis.

-An example of misunderstanding anxiety is that of a child too shy or afraid to speak while in class.
+An example of misunderstanding anxiety is that of a child who is too shy or too afraid to speak while in class.
 Kathleen said the teacher might mistake that as an indication of lack of interest in class activity.